wangyiyang7/CS5610-Milestone2/README.md

 Create a folder then `npx create-react-app superstore` in VS Code.

-Place the repository content in the folder, overwrite whatever is alreay there.
+Place the repository content in the folder, overwrite whatever is already there.

 Folder structure looks like below: